 Located within the Cumbrian Yorkshire Dales, The Dalesman is a beautifully decorated pub found in England’s Book Town, Sedbergh, with a welcoming beer garden, cosy cottage-style interior and homely pub menu.

-Serving up Sunday lunch every single week, guests can chow down on roast galloway beef, roast leg of rough fell lamb or a nut roast of butternut squash – with Yorkshire puddings, carrot and swede, creamed green cabbage, spiced red cabbage, spring green veggies and, of course, tons of rich gravy.
+Serving up Sunday lunch every single week, guests can chow down on locally-reared meats – with Yorkshire puddings, carrot and swede, cauliflower cheese, roast parsnips, potatoes, and, of course, tons of rich gravy.

-It’s a fantastic spot to unwind in after exploring the town’s many book shops, with the River Rawthey running nearby for those who want a bit of peace and quiet afterwards.
+It’s a fantastic spot to unwind after exploring the town’s many book shops, with the River Rawthey running nearby for those who want a bit of peace and quiet afterward.
 The Dalesman, Main St, Sedbergh, LA10 5BN.

 What’s it near to? 📍 Sedbergh, England’s official Book Town.